DanielLarsenNZ/gameon/client/README.md

 1. Using the Terminal, switch into this directory using `$ cd /client`
 2. In the console: `$ npm run build` to compile the React code.
 3. Serve the newly created `./build` folder (entrypoint: `index.html`) using your preferred web server.

+Find out more about deploying a React application [at this link](https://create-react-app.dev/docs/deployment) (also contains a [section on Azure](https://create-react-app.dev/docs/deployment/#azure) deployment).